Program overview

 Program Overview

 The Civil Engineering Technician certificate program is tailored to equip students with essential knowledge and practical skills for a career in the building and civil engineering sectors.
 This program encompasses a wide array of skill-based training in fundamental areas such as math, physical science, critical thinking, problem-solving, research, communication, and teamwork.
-Students will also gain technical skills in surveying, material testing, computer-aided drafting and design, and the layout and design of buildings and infrastructure.
+Students will also gain technical skills in surveying, material testing, computer-aided drafting and design, and layout and design of buildings and infrastructure.
 Throughout the program, students will engage in a mix of lectures, hands-on activities, and projects, allowing them to apply their learning in practical and simulated environments.

 Program Structure